 Work your muscles.
 Muscle mass contributes to your BMR or RMR measurement.
 Most of the energy exchanges in your metabolism take place in your muscles.

 Your BMR increases with muscle mass.
 You can track changes in your BMR throughout a weight-training program.
 This can help you determine how much muscle you need to burn more calories at rest.

 Make a daily calorie plan.
 To lose weight, you need to eat fewer calories than your body uses in a day.
-Your BMR makes up a large portion of those daily calories.
 Knowing your BMR can help you figure out how many calories you should eat to lose or maintain weight.